 The root cause

 The patient may begin abusing drugs as a way to treat an existing illness.
 This makes dependence particularly likely.
-Not only are the drugs addictive, but if the patient stops taking them, they will face the other issue unaided.
+Not only are the drugs addictive, but if the patient stops taking them, they will face the original issue unaided.

 A direct effect